-However, with a little creativity, strategic planning and the right garden ideas, a sloped backyard can have a lot to offer.
+With a little creativity, strategic planning and the right backyard ideas, a sloped backyard can have a lot to offer.

 Sloped backyard ideas

 Understanding the site of a sloped backyard is key, and ‘terracing can create a usable garden where before only a slope existed,’ explains landscape designer Lorenzo Soprani Volpini of LSV Gardens.